Kandeel4411/ASCII-Invader/README.md

     * Now we need to incorporate the generated library into our project.
 So open up your project and go to project properties
       - In “VC++ Directories”, change:
         - Include directories: Add a new file-path to PDCurses installation directory, in my case it is `C:\pdcurses-master`.
-        - Library directories: Add a new file-path to PDCurses installation library directory, in my case it is `C:\pdcurses-master\win32`.
+        - Library directories: Add a new file-path to PDCurses installation library directory, in my case it is `C:\pdcurses-master\wincon`.

       - In C/C++:
         - In “Code Generation” tab, change “Runtime Library” to “Multithreaded Debug (/MTd)”.
 (Usually, it is set already)